qasedak/simple-language-switcher/readme.txt

 == Changelog ==

+= 1.6 =
+* Bug fix: Fixed the issue where the language switcher was not working on category pages

 = 1.5 =
 * Added display options in settings
 * Improved RTL support
 * Added flag display option
 * Security improvements
+* Bug fix: extra white space added by wpautop() is now removed using CSS.

 = 1.0 =
 * Initial release

 == Upgrade Notice ==

-= 1.5 =
+= 1.6 =
-This version adds new customization options and improves security.
+This version adds support for categories and fixes the issue where the language switcher was not working on category pages.
 Upgrade recommended.

 == Privacy Policy ==